There are many ways dogs can bring us joy. Whether it’s through their unconditional love or adorable faces, fewer things in life compare.

 Some of the top benefits of owning an emotional support dog are:

 According to research from John Hopkins University, petting a dog can help reduce cortisol levels.
 Cortisol is the stress hormone that our body releases to help us respond to danger and other stressful situations.
-As a result, owning a dog can reduce the stress of living with a mental health disorder.

 People with mental health concerns often have trouble socializing, especially if they have agoraphobia.
 There’s something about bonding with your dog that helps you with interpersonal relations.
 That’s why many licensed mental health professionals recommend people with social anxiety to get an ESA.